-Stephanie Rhodes Russell is currently in her second season as Conducting Fellow with the Fort Worth Symphony Orchestra and appears regularly with the ensemble leading education, family, and community concerts while serving as cover conductor for the symphonic subscription series.
+Stephanie Rhodes Russell recently completed a residency as Conducting Fellow with the Fort Worth Symphony Orchestra where she appeared regularly with the ensemble leading education, family, and community concerts while serving as cover conductor for the symphonic subscription series.
 She is the recipient of a 2019 Solti Foundation U.S. Career Assistance Award, designed to aid outstanding young conductors in developing their talents and careers.

-A renowned opera collaborator and pianist, this fall Ms. Rhodes Russell makes her debut with Opera Orlando conducting Verdi’s La traviata and serves as Music Director for Opera Philadelphia’s production of Henze’s El Cimarrón.
-Her 2020 season included scheduled returns to the Dallas Opera to conduct Bizet’s Dr. Miracle, a concert of opera excerpts at the NorthPark Center, and the highly anticipated “Lawrence Brownlee: Songs for Dallas” concert in the AT&T Performing Arts Center.
-Additionally, she conducted a filmed production of Britten’s Turn of the Screw with the Temple University opera program.
+A renowned opera collaborator and pianist, this fall Ms. Rhodes Russell makes her debut with Opera Orlando conducting Verdi’s La traviata and was scheduled to serve as Music Director for Opera Philadelphia’s production of Henze’s El Cimarrón (cancelled).
+Her 2020-2021 season included scheduled returns to the Dallas Opera to conduct Bizet’s Dr. Miracle, a concert of opera excerpts at the NorthPark Center, and the highly anticipated “Lawrence Brownlee: Songs for Dallas” concert in the AT&T Performing Arts Center.
+Additionally, she conducted a filmed production of Britten’s Turn of the Screw with the Temple University opera program, and in the summer of 2021 she joined Madison Opera for their annual Opera in the Park program.
 She has served on the music staff of the Bolshoi Theatre of Russia, The Dallas Opera, Houston Grand Opera, LA Opera, San Francisco Opera, and Washington National Opera, amongst others, and her extensive operatic experience in the roles of assistant conductor, prompter, chorusmaster, rehearsal pianist, and diction coach, brings a comprehensive understanding to her work.

 Ms. Rhodes Russell frequently draws on her Russian specialty, and last summer conducted excerpts of Tchaikovksy’s Eugene Onegin for Wolf Trap Opera, a change from the scheduled full production due to Covid-19.
 A Fulbright award recipient in Russia, she lived in Moscow specializing in Russian repertoire and pronunciation for non-native singers while working as a guest coach at the Bolshoi Theatre of Russia.
 She was thereafter commissioned by The Dallas Opera to transliterate Tchaikovsky’s Iolanta and has taught workshops on Russian diction for singers at young artist programs and universities across the United States.
 Immediately following performances with Wolf Trap Opera, she returned to Fort Worth to lead the Symphony Orchestra in the Concerts in the Garden 4th of July performances.